ibm-cloud-docs/Cloudant/guides/backup-cookbook.md

 ```
 {: codeblock}

-It is straightforward to extend the pipeline if you want to transform the data in other ways.
+It's straightforward to extend the pipeline if you want to transform the data in other ways.
 For example,
-you might want to encrypt the data before it is written to disk.
+you might want to encrypt the data before it's written to disk.
 Alternatively,
 you might want to write the data directly to an object store service,
-by using their command line tools.
+by using their command-line tools.

 ### Hourly or daily backups that use `cron`
 {: #hourly-or-daily-backups-that-use-cron-}